 - First, use the struct keyword followed by the structure name.

-- Second, specify the elements of the structure including type and name.
-The elements of the structure are also called fields.
+- Second, specify the structure’s elements, including type and name.
+These elements are also called fields.

 For example, the following defines the address